Ditch the same old burgers and hot dogs this year and try our show-stopping Patriotic Taco Salad.

 - It’s now a tradition: After trying it once, my family requested it again this year—proof that it’s a keeper!

-- Planning a fresh twist this summer: I’m serving this Taco Dip in Mason Jars for a fun, portable presentation that makes cleanup a breeze.
+- Planning a fresh twist this summer: Try serving my Taco Dip in Mason Jars or Walking Tacos for fun, portable recipes that make cleanup a breeze.

 Main Ingredients Needed